-The Social Impact Fellowship is a new summer and academic year-long program for rising Columbia University juniors and seniors who aspire to use their talents to help solve complex global challenges.
+The Social Impact Fellowship is a summer and academic year-long program for rising Columbia University juniors and seniors who desire to explore careers in social impact and aspire to use their talents to engage in and lead on solving complex global challenges.

 Students at Columbia College, School of General Studies, School of Engineering and Applied Science, and Barnard College are eligible to apply.

-The program begins in July 2022 with a fully funded, six-week summer intensive designed to provide students with an opportunity to deepen their knowledge, and build new skills and capacities to pursue social impact initiatives and careers.
-This summer session is a competitively paid opportunity that will run from July to August at Columbia World Projects (CWP) on the Manhattanville campus of Columbia University.
-The program will provide each participant a $4,800 stipend, offer six weeks of summer housing for students who need it, and cover the cost of travel to and from New York City for the summer session.
+The program begins in July 2023 with a fully funded, five-week summer session of interactive programming designed to provide students with an opportunity to deepen their knowledge of key topics for effective social impact, and build new skills and capacities to pursue social impact initiatives and careers.
+This summer session is a competitively paid opportunity that will run from July 6 to August 11, 2023 at Columbia World Projects (CWP) on the Manhattanville campus of Columbia University.
+The program will provide each participant a $4,800 stipend, offer summer housing for students who need it, and cover the cost of travel to and from New York City for the summer session.

 For inquiries please write to [email protected]